baibaichen/Blog2/Optimizer/EFFICIENCY IN THE COLUMBIA DATABASE QUERY OPTIMIZER.md

 ### 4.3 Pruning Techniques

-> In this section, two pruning techniques in Columbia are discussed.
+In this section, two pruning techniques in Columbia are discussed.
 They extend Cascades’ search algorithm and improve search performance by effectively pruning the search space.
 As we can see from section 4.2.3.5, these pruning techniques are mainly implemented in task O_INPUTS.

-本节将讨论 Columbia  的两种裁剪技术。它们扩展了 Cascades 的搜索算法，并通过有效地裁剪搜索空间来提高搜索性能。从 [4.2.3.5](#4.2.3.5 O_INPUTS - Task to optimize inputs and derive cost of an expression) 节可以看出，这些裁剪技术主要在任务 O_INPUTS 中实现。

 #### 4.3.1 Lower Bound Group Pruning

 > **Motivation**: Top-down optimizers compute a cost for high-level physical plans before some lower-level plans are generated.
 These early costs serve as upper bounds for subsequent optimizations.
 In many cases these upper bounds could be used to avoid generating entire groups of expressions.
 We call this group pruning.

-自上而下的优化器在生成一些低级计划之前计算高级物理计划的成本。这些早期成本可作为后续优化的上限。在许多情况下，这些上限可用于避免生成整组表达式。我们称之为组修剪。

 > Since Columbia searches top-down and memoizes, bounds could be used to prune entire groups.
 For example, suppose the optimizer’s input is $(A \Join B) \Join C$.
 The optimizer will first calculate the cost of one plan in the group ==[ABC]==, say $(A \Join_L B) \Join_L C$; imagine **its cost is 5 seconds**.
 It expanded the group [AB] and did not consider the groups [AC] or [BC] in calculating this 5 second cost.
 Now we are considering optimizing another expression in the group, say $[AC]\Join_L[B]$​.
 Suppose the group [AC] represents a Cartesian product, it is so huge that it takes more than 5 seconds just to copy out tuples from [AC] to [ABC].
 It means the plans containing [AC] will never be the optimal plan for [ABC].
 In this case the optimizer does not generate, so effectively prunes, all the plans in the group [AC].
 Figure 23 shows the content of the search space after the optimization of the two expressions discussed above.
 Notice that the [AC] group was not expanded.
 On the other hand, Starburst and other bottom-up optimizers optimize the groups [AB], [AC] and [BC] before beginning to process [ABC], thus losing any chance to prune multiple plans.